 Weather observers in remote locations often use a handheld weather meter to measure wind speed, temperature, dew point, and pressure.
-The handheld weather meter discussed in this manual is the Kestrel® 4000.
+The handheld weather meter discussed in this manual is the Kestrel[®] 4000.
 Observers using a different meter should refer to the user instructions for that meter.

-The Kestrel® 4000 is available through the Berg Field Center (BFC).
-The field team member picking it up should ensure the Kestrel® is set to measure temperature in Celsius, wind speed in knots, and altitude in feet.
-Extra batteries should also be procured at that time, in case the batteries in the Kestrel® lose power in the field.
-The Kestrel® must be returned to the BFC promptly at the end of the season.
+The Kestrel[®] 4000 is available through the Berg Field Center (BFC).
+The field team should call the BFC in advance and arrange a pickup time.
+The team member making the pick-up should ensure the Kestrel[®] is set to measure temperature in Celsius, wind speed in knots, and altitude in feet.
+Extra batteries should also be procured at that time, in case the batteries in the Kestrel[®] lose power in the field.
+The Kestrel[®] must be returned to the BFC promptly at the end of the season.

 The Kestrel® should be stored in an inside coat pocket or a warm area when not in use.
 The liquid crystal screen will function only at temperatures above -10°C (-14°F).
 At colder temperatures, the screen will be sluggish and eventually fade, although the device will still record data.
-The Kestrel® should be returned to a warm, inside coat pocket as soon as possible after use.
+The Kestrel[®] should be returned to a warm, inside coat pocket as soon as possible after use.

-Setting a Reference Altitude and Barometric Pressure on the Kestrel $\ensuremath{^{\ensuremath{\mathbb{R}}}}$
+Setting a Reference Altitude and Barometric Pressure on the $\ensuremath{\mathsf{Kestrel}}^{\circledast}$